 NCERT Solutions Class 5 EVS Chapter 20 deals with the concept of forests.
-It involves identifying what makes up a forests and the wildlife that resides within the forests.
-It also mentions about the tribes and other people who dwell in the forests and how they go about their lives.
+It involves identifying what makes up a forest and the wildlife that resides within the forests.
+It also mentions the tribes and other people who dwell in the forests and how they go about their lives.

-Access NCERT Class 5 EVS Chapter 20 Whose Forests Solutions
+Access NCERT Solutions for Class 5 EVS Chapter 20 Whose Forests

 Q1: What do you think is a forest?

-Answer: Forest is a large area covered with verities of trees.
+Answer: Forest is a large area covered with varities of trees.
 It provides shelter for animals, insects and birds.

 Q2: If someone grew lots of trees close to each other, would this become a forest?